makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-freshtomato-vs-voip-phone.md

 9. DNS SRV Auto Prefix: No
 10. Proxy Fallback Interval: 900
 ```
++ The intresting thing is that with abovementioned configuration, when your FreshTomato is the router which serves you the Internet, then you connect your Mikrotik to it and to your Mikrotik router you plug the phone, it just works and the incomming calls are working just fine.
+The topology looks like this: INTERNET -> FRESHTOMATO -> MIKROTIK -> PHONE.

 ## Summary
-This was tested with FreshTomato 2021.8, there is great chance it will also work with other releases of the firmware.
+This was tested with FreshTomato 2021.8, there is great chance it will also work with other releases of the firmware.<br>
-Last update: 2022.04.11
+Last update: 2022.04.14